 the Communications Hub has sent at least one Image Block Response Command relating to the already stored image but has not received a corresponding Upgrade End Request Command.

 In such circumstances the Communications Hub shall not overwrite the currently stored image.

+The Communications Hub shall make the GSME image available for fourteen (14) days and, after this period, replace the GSME image with an image for the PPMID / HCALCS, if one becomes available.
+If the transfer of a GSME image to the GSME is in process, the Communications Hub shall only replace this GSME image with an image for the PPMID / HCALCS once the GSME image transfer has completed.

+The Communications Hub shall make the PPMID / HCALCS image available for fourteen (14) days unless a new PPMID / HCALCS / GSME image is available.

+If a PPMID / HCALCS / GSME Upgrade Image is discarded or replaced prior to having been successfully transported over the HAN, the Communications Hub shall send an Alert for each target Device Entity Identifier associated with the Upgrade Image File with the Alert Code 0x8F89 as specified in Section 11.7 by setting firmwareVersion to the Upgrade Image File version and transferResponseCode to imageDiscarded.

-Whenever the Communications Hub's OTA Server issues an Upgrade End Response Command to a GSME or ESME pursuant to this GBCS, the UpgradeTime parameter shall have the value 0xFFFFFFFF.
+Whenever the Communications Hub's OTA Server issues an Upgrade End Response Command to a GSME, ESME or HCALCS pursuant to this GBCS, the UpgradeTime parameter shall have the value 0xFFFFFFFF.

 The OTA Server shall not issue Image Block Response Commands with WAIT_FOR_DATA status except where the OTA Server is communicating over a Sub GHz Channel and it is issuing such commands to manage Duty Cycle (with its ZSE meaning).

-Contrary to section 6.13 of ZigBee Document 09-5264r23, the OTA Client shall not activate any Firmware except as specified in Use Case CS06.Construction of Upgrade Image
+Contrary to section 6.13 of ZigBee Document 09-5264r23, the OTA Client shall not activate any Firmware for an ESME, GSME or HCALCS except as specified in Use Case CS06.

+Whenever the Communications Hub's OTA Server issues an Upgrade End Response Command to a PPMID pursuant to this GBCS, the UpgradeTime parameter shall have the value 0x00000000 and the PPMID OTA Client shall activate the Firmware.

+Construction of Upgrade Image

-For an ESME or GSME firmware image, the Authorising Remote Party shall be the Supplier for the target Device.
+For an ESME, GSME or HCALCS firmware image, the Authorising Remote Party shall be the Supplier for the target Device.

 For a Communications Hub firmware image, the Authorising Remote Party shall be the WAN Provider for the target Device.

-Upgrade Image shall be the concatenation:
+For an ESME, GSME, HCALCS or Communications Hub the Upgrade Image shall be the concatenation:

 Manufacturer Image || Force Replace || 0x40 || Authorising Remote Party Signature